hodabs/hodabs/README.md

   1. Generalize fortifaction.
   2. Taunt
   3. Flemeth
+  4. Fixing defender..
+I admit I hate working with this poorly implemented mechanics, breaking with BM and etc. It feels just sad to implement broken things with good code.
-  4. Make a public doc so anyone can put their teams and they will periodically be tested and published.
+  5. Make a public doc so anyone can put their teams and they will periodically be tested and published.